mgaitan/sphinxcontrib-mermaid/README.rst

 Of course, these objects need to be importable to make its diagram.

-If an optional attribute ``:full:`` is given, it will show the complete hierarchie of each class.
+If an optional attribute ``:full:`` is given, it will show the complete hierarchy of each class.

 The option ``:namespace: <value>`` limits to the base classes that belongs to this namespace.
 Meanwhile, the flag ``:strict:`` only process the classes that are strictly defined in the given